 Location: 7451 Starnes Rd, North Richland Hills, TX 76182

-Good to know: playground, ball fields, trails.
+Good to know: playground, accessible design, trails, sports fields.

 Parent tip: The park system is large enough that a phone GPS sometimes sends you to the wrong lot.
 Navigate to "Northfield Park" on Starnes Road specifically for the Adventure World playground — it's in the northeast section of the NRH park network.